Last Updated: 21/04/12 4:52pm

 Newcastle looking to set the pace of the game.
 They are in no rush to get anything going.
 They have picked Stoke apart without forcing the issue.

 Perch straight into the action.
 A Stoke corner finds its way to Crouch at the back post.
-He appears to control the ball with his arm, but gets a ap-shot away.
+He appears to control the ball with his arm, but gets a snap-shot away.
 Perch throws himself in front of the drive to block.

 Wilson hangs a cross to the back post, which Walters nods down.
 Crouch in the wrong place to collect.
 Newcastle spring clear.
 Cisse again causes problems and feels he deserves a penalty after going down in the box.
 He is waved to his feet.